codeoverflow-org/nodecg-io-docs/docs/samples/curseforge.md

 ### Configure the CurseForge bundle

-1. In NodeCG, create a new CurseForge service instance using the left upper menu.
+1. In NodeCG, create a new CurseForge service instance.
-2. Set the CurseForge service instance to the service dependency of the CurseForge bundle.
-Select the CurseForge bundle and the CurseForge service in the left bottom menu.
-Then select the service instance that should be used by the CurseForge bundle (in this case the name of the previously created CurseForge instance).
+2. Set the sample's (`curseforge`) dependency to be the newly created service instance (of type `curseforge`).
 3. Check the NodeCG logs.
 You should see two lists of add-ons.